EA5SW/MMDVMHost/README.md

 Remember that any change in tg.ini are needed to change in the Nextion Screen and upload again to the display.

-99998 are Shutdown TG to transmit to shutdown the Pi 99999 are Reboot TG to transmit to reboot the Pi
+Remote codes:

+Send a private call to this numbers to execute commands:

+10 Desactive callsign oice

+11 Active callsign voice

+20 Desactive Wifi Interface

+21 Active Wifi Interface

-99997 Send mm_plus command to start a new MMDDVMHost in dmrplus mode (mm_plus is an script file) 99996 Send mm_gate command to start a new MMDDVMHost in DMRGateway mode (mm_gate is an script file) 99995 Send mm_BM command to start a new MMDDVMHost in BrandMeister mode (mm_BM is an script file) 99991 Active Wifi Interface
+30 Send mm_BM command to start a new MMDDVMHost in BrandMeister mode (mm_BM is an script file)

+40 Send mm_plus command to start a new MMDDVMHost in dmrplus mode (mm_plus is an script file)

+50 Send mm_gate command to start a new MMDDVMHost in DMRGateway mode (mm_gate is an script file)

-99990 Desactive Wifi Interface
+98 are Shutdown command to shutdown the Pi

+99 are Reboot command to reboot the Pi

 Special notes for OLED displays: